jeezusplays/SafeMe/README.md

 Other Assumptions:
 * A user can only be affected by 1 disaster at any given time
 * Disaster & Volunteer events have a start and end datetimes
-* For the purpose of demonstration, users are in a family.
+* For the purpose of demonstration, users are in one family group already.

 ## Built With
 ### Major Frameworks / Libraries